pip-services/pip-services-docs/content/en/golang/aws/containers/_index.md

 Abstract AWS Lambda function that acts as a container to instantiate and run components and expose them via an external entry point.

 #### [LambdaFunction](lambda_function)
-Abstract AWS Lambda function, that acts as a container to instantiate and run components and expose them via an external entry point.
+Abstract AWS Lambda function that acts as a container to instantiate and run components and expose them via an external entry point.

 </div>